 Fire only in equipped areas

-Every year thousands of people come to the woods of the Amiata to make themselves a beautiful brazier.
+Every year thousands of people come to the woods of the Amiata to enjoy a BBQ with friends.
 There are many areas equipped to make fires with wooden tables and benches to sit on.
 Do not light fires in the woods by improvising hearths that can escape your control.
-The Amiata is too good to go up in smoke.
+The Amiata is too good to go up in flames.

 How to get to Monte Amiata

-There are many roads that go from the villages down to the top.
-From Abbadia San Salvatore, from Piancastagnaio, from Santa Fiora, from Arcidosso, from Castel del Piano and from Seggiano you will find directions to reach the top of the mountain.
+There are many roads that go from the villages down to the peak.
+From Abbadia San Salvatore, Piancastagnaio, Santa Fiora, Arcidosso, Castel del Piano and Seggiano you will find directions to reach the peak of the mountain.
 To travel by car but also suitable for those with a passion for two wheels.